+Figure 3: Veteran Roster

-The Veteran roster allows a user to view a list of Veterans within a specific area (service area, state, etc.).
+The Veteran Roster allows a user to view a list of Veterans within a specific area (service area, state, etc.).
 It includes a visual indicator to highlight Veterans who have been recently identified – in this case, a green box.
 The last column represents a user story that allows the user to click a direct hyperlink into the Veteran’s EHR, bypassing the Individual Veteran View and going straight to the medical record.
+Note: the “Statistical Risk Level” column is a notional feature.
+Clinical experts have discussed how best to categorize or label Veterans according to the individual Veteran’s risk level, however consensus has not yet been reached.
+For illustration purposes, the figure above proposes a label of “Emergent” for Veterans in the top .01%, “High” for Veterans in the top 5%, and “Medium” for Veterans in risk stratifications lower than the top 5%, but still elevated.
+The actual schema to be used in the application will be finalized and described in future versions of this document.